Communications and behaviour change

 The communications and behaviour change area works at both a London-wide and local level, and focuses on:

-- Delivering the Recycle for London campaign, which encourages Londoners to recycle more by providing them with the motivation and information they need to recycle as much as possible, no matter where they are in the capital;
+- Delivering the London Recycles campaign, which encourages Londoners to recycle more by providing them with the motivation and information they need to recycle as much as possible, no matter where they are in the capital;

 - One-to-one communications support to boroughs and waste authorities as they deliver service change;